f2calv/CasCap.Api.GooglePhotos/README.md

 If you wish to interact with your Google Photos media items/albums then there are official [PHP and Java Client Libraries](https://developers.google.com/photos/library/guides/client-libraries).
 However if you're looking for a comprehensive .NET library then you were out of luck... until now :)

-The _CasCap.Apis.GooglePhotos_ library wraps up all the available functionality of the Google Photos REST API in easy to use methods.
+The _CasCap.Api.GooglePhotos_ library wraps up all the available functionality of the Google Photos REST API in easy to use methods.

 Note: Before you jump in and use this library you should be aware that the [Google Photos Library API](https://developers.google.com/photos/library/reference/rest) has some key limitations.
 The biggest of these is that the API only allows the upload/addition of images/videos to the library, no edits or deletion are possible and have to be done manually via [https://photos.google.com](https://photos.google.com).